 Whatever your student’s college ambition, a Kirby education means better choices and more opportunities.
-Help with college admissions starts early, sparked by our college counselor:
+Our one-on-one college counseling starts early and is carefully designed for success:

-We begin the high school counseling experience with a workshop called “The College Going Process — an Overview” is followed by personal meetings with each family to lay the foundation for the college preparation and application process.
-The college counselor provides assistance to students who have learning disabilities to ensure that necessary paperwork is completed to ensure that they receive accommodations on National tests (SAT I, SAT II, ACT, and AP exams.)
+We begin the high school counseling experience with a workshop called “The College Going Process — an Overview.”
+This is followed by personal meetings with each family to lay the foundation for the college application process.
+Our team provides assistance to students who have learning disabilities to ensure that necessary paperwork is completed to ensure that they receive accommodations on National tests (SAT I, SAT II, ACT, and AP exams.)
 Beginning sophomore year, parents are invited to a workshop in the fall called "Financing and Financial Aid."
 If parents need assistance with financial aid applications, names of bonded consultants can be provided to help.